 At Pleasant Street Primary School, we believe that developing computing skills are vital for a successful future for our children.
-In an ever changing world where technology is often leading the way, we aim to develop confidence and enthusiasm to explore computational thinking and ensuring that all pupils;
+In an ever-changing world where technology is often leading the way, we aim to develop confidence and enthusiasm to explore computational thinking and ensuring that all pupils;

 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.

-- can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.
+- can analyse problems in computational terms, and have repeated the practical experience of writing computer programs in order to solve such problems.

 - can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems.